 - (i) Accrued leave-It is the Organization's policy to allow employees upon separation of employment, other than for cause, to be compensated up to 200 hours of accrued leave at their regular hourly rate of pay, conditional upon availability of funding.
-The Organization's liability for compensated absences of their employees was \$188,244, as of June 30, 2022. - (j) Cash and Cash Equivalents- For the purpose of reporting cash flows, cash and cash equivalents include cash on hand, demand deposits due from banks, and short-term investments with an original maturity of 90 days or less. - (k) Certificate of Deposit-The Organization maintains a certificate of deposit with a federally insured bank.
-It is valued at fair value on the last day of the fiscal year and matures in May 2023. - (l) Prepaid Expenses Prepaid expenses consist of participant transportation cards used by the Organization's clients.
-These expenses are recognized as they are incurred. - (m) Revenue Recognition-Generally revenue is received from the State of Florida Department of Economic Opportunity and is earned on a cost reimbursement basis.
-Funds received in excess of expenses during the year are recognized as deferred revenues until the period in which they are earned. - (n) Recent accounting pronouncements-The FASB and other entities issued new or modifications to, or interpretations of, existing accounting guidance during 2022 and 2021.
+The Organization's liability for compensated absences of their employees was \$217,069, as of June 30, 2023. - (j) Cash and cash equivalents- For the purpose of reporting cash flows, cash and cash equivalents include cash on hand, demand deposits due from banks, and short-term investments with an original maturity of 90 days or less. - (k) Certificate of deposit-The Organization maintains three certificates of deposit with federally insured banks.
+They are valued at fair value on the last day of the fiscal year and mature in 2024. - (l) Prepaid expenses Prepaid expenses consist of participant transportation cards used by the Organization's clients.
+These expenses are recognized as they are incurred. - (m) Recent accounting pronouncements-The FASB and other entities issued new or modifications to, or interpretations of, existing accounting guidance during 2023 and 2022.
 The Organization has considered the new pronouncements that altered accounting principles generally accepted in the United States of America, and other than as disclosed in the notes to the financial statements, does not believe that any other new or modified principles will have a material impact on the Organization's reported financial position or operations in the near term.